ebiwd/EBI-Framework/README.md

 ## Do I need to download this?

-No. Most users won't need these files.
+No. The vast majority of users should link to the EBI hosted files.

 To use the framework you'll load three CSS files, seven JS files, and use a wrapper HTML.
 Have a look at the source of [the simple boilerplate page] (https://ebiwd.github.io/EBI-Pattern-library/sample-site/boilerplate/blank.html).